spessasus/sf2-rmidi-specification/README.md

 2. If the chunk order differs from this specification, the file should be rejected.
 3. If no soundfont bank is present, the file should use the main soundfont and assume a bank offset of 0, ignoring the DBNK chunk.
 4. If the soundfont bank uses the older DLS format, software not capable of reading DLS should reject the file.

-Software that supports DLS should use the contained DLS and assume a bank offset of **1**, ignoring the DBNK chunk.
+Software that supports DLS should use the contained DLS and assume a bank offset of **1** or try to detect the bank offset since the older format does not specify the `DBNK` chunk.

 The last two rules ensure backwards compatibility with the older RMIDI format.